vlutton/encore-ui/README.md

 EncoreUI is a library of reusable AngularJS widgets for internal Rackspace projects.
 While a few components are specific to Rackspace, most are generic enough to be used by any app.

-# Getting Started
+# Using EncoreUI In Your Own Project

-[A 'Getting Started' guide](./guides/getting-started.md) is available to help new projects get off the ground quickly.
+To help guide you in getting a new project off the ground quickly, please reference ["Using EncoreUI In Your Own Project"](./guides/using-encoreui.md)

 # Demo App